 Lectors (Readers)

 A Lector is lay person trained in reading scripture who is appointed by the clergy person in charge of the congregation to read lessons or lead the prayers of the people.
 The term is from the Latin, “to read.”
-There is no license required for this lay ministry so all are welcome!
+There is no special requirement for this ministry so all are welcome!
 This person should feel comfortable speaking in public and will be able to review the readings ahead of time to prepare.
+Children are also welcome to volunteer for this role.

 Acolytes

 An Acolyte assists with the liturgy in the Sanctuary and has a long history within the church.
-They vest in a white alb (robe) and process in with the clergy and sit in special seating near the altar.
-Acolytes at COS are responsible for lighting the altar candles, holding the Gospel Book for the Deacon, assisting in setting the altar for Communion, ringing the Sanctus bells/gong, and providing other general assistance during the service.
+They often vest in a white alb (robe) and process in with the clergy and sit in special seating near the altar.
+Acolytes at COS are responsible for lighting the altar candles, holding the Gospel Book for the Deacon, assisting in setting the altar for Communion, ringing the Sanctus bells, and providing other general assistance during the service.
 Training is provided for this role.
 This person should be comfortable standing in front of a crowd and sitting up front in the church, and they should be able to move in calm and solemn manner.
-Children are welcome to volunteer for this role.
+Children are also welcome to volunteer for this role.

 Altar Guild

 The Altar Guild is a volunteer group of the parish whose ministry is to care for the altar, candles, vestments, vessels, and altar linens of the parish.
 Altar Guild members prepare the sanctuary for services, and clean up afterwards.
 Altar Guild members frequently assist with the decoration of the sanctuary for holidays and special services.
 This person should enjoy cleaning and organizing, have an eye for detail and order, and can enjoy working solo.
-This is also an ideal role for someone who doesn't mind bringing home some linens from time to time to lauder and iron.
+This is also an ideal role for someone who doesn't mind bringing home some linens from time to time to launder and iron.

-Hospitality Ministry
+Hospitality Ministries

 Offering hospitality is a holy act of love and COS likes to offer hospitality any chance it gets!
 If you enjoy hosting, cooking, visiting others, or sending greeting cards, then these opportunities are right up your alley!